Fields Medal: Landmarks

 In 1982, the congress was due to be held in Warsaw but had to be rescheduled to the next year, because of martial law introduced in Poland on 13 December 1981.
 The awards were announced at the ninth General Assembly of the IMU earlier in the year and awarded at the 1983 Warsaw congress.

 In 1990, Edward Witten became the first physicist to win the award.

 In 1998, at the ICM, Andrew Wiles was presented by the chair of the Fields Medal Committee, Yuri I. Manin, with the first-ever IMU silver plaque in recognition of his proof of Fermat's Last Theorem.
 Don Zagier referred to the plaque as a "quantized Fields Medal".
 Accounts of this award frequently make reference that at the time of the award Wiles was over the age limit for the Fields medal.
 Although Wiles was slightly over the age limit in 1994, he was thought to be a favorite to win the medal; however, a gap (later resolved by Taylor and Wiles) in the proof was found in 1993.

 In 2006, Grigori Perelman, who proved the Poincaré conjecture, refused his Fields Medal and did not attend the congress.

 In 2014, Maryam Mirzakhani became the first Iranian as well as the first woman to win the Fields Medal, and Artur Avila became the first South American and Manjul Bhargava became the first person of Indian origin to do so.

-In 2022, Maryna Viazovska became the first Ukrainian to win the Fields Medal, and June Huh became the first person of Korean origin to do so.
+In 2022, Maryna Viazovska became the first Ukrainian (second, counting Vladimir Drinfeld, who at the time of the award was still a citizen of USSR) to win the Fields Medal, and June Huh became the first person of Korean ancestry to do so.